kabrol98/Benfords-Final-project/README.md

 # ddv-final

 > An interactive demonstration of Benford's law.
-Coursework for CS498 at the University oif Illinois.
+Coursework for CS498 at the University of Illinois.
+The project is live at ddv-final.herokuapp.com

 ## Build Setup